Julie Overbaugh: Contributions to the Practice of Science

-Advocacy for diversity in science
+Advocacy for broad representation and inclusion of underrepresented groups in science

-Overbaugh has been a strong advocate for diversity in science during her career.
+Overbaugh has been a strong advocate for representation in science during her career.
 Overbaugh was the founding faculty lead for Hutch United, a grass roots effort established in 2013 and led by trainees to help promote the success of underrepresented groups in science and those who otherwise felt on the fringes.
-She has also served in an advisory role in the Fred Hutch Office of Diversity, Equity and Inclusion, and was selected as one of three Fred Hutch faculty to present at the 2021 DEI Summit.
-In her role as senior vice president and director of the Office of Education and Training at the Fred Hutch, she helped oversee efforts to create a more diverse scientific workforce, she served as advocate for diversity in science at all levels and helped provide support for new faculty launching their careers.
+In her role as senior vice president and director of the Office of Education and Training at the Fred Hutch, she helped oversee efforts to create a more representative scientific workforce, she served as advocate for this in science at all levels and helped provide support for new faculty launching their careers.
 Overbaugh has published papers in scientific journals pointing out gender bias in the review process.

-Overbaugh has the distinction of having hosted the most diverse lab at Fred Hutch.
-Among the 64 graduate students and postdoctoral fellows she has trained, 20 are members of the BIPOC community and 10 are members of the LGBTQ+ community.
-She has published 160 peer-reviewed publications with African co-authors, and has mentored numerous African scientists for periods ranging from short-term technical training to masters and PhD level training.
+Overbaugh has published more than 160 peer-reviewed publications with African co-authors, and has mentored numerous African scientists for periods ranging from short-term technical training to masters and PhD level training.
 Her citation for the Nature Mentorship Award calls out her strengths mentoring African scientists: "She has the patience to listen to and deal with culture shocks and adjustment to new surroundings and a different system of training and education."

 Overbaugh's place as a role model and mentor for underrepresented groups in science has been recognized in multiple other ways including by the University of Washington School of Medicine in 2007.
 Her leadership was also highlighted in the introductory remarks ahead of her honorary opening lecture at the premiere meeting in the HIV field.
 There it was noted that she has a reputation as a ‘proponent for women’s rights’.
 In that lecture, Overbaugh highlighted her collaborative and bilateral research with Kenyan partners and emphasized her view of the importance of supporting training of aspiring African scientists.